-Ask any European expat or frequent traveler when they enjoying traveling the most, and you will undoubtedly hear September mentioned time and time again.
-The majority of the perks like in the mild yet warm weather, continually thinning tourists, and price drops across transportation, hotels, and activities.
+Ask expats and frequent travelers when they enjoying traveling the most, and you will undoubtedly hear September mentioned time and time again.
+The majority of the perks lie in the mild yet warm weather, continually thinning tourists, and price drops across transportation, hotels, and activities.

 September also means the start of the arts and festivals season, so if you are planning to visit Europe in early fall, continue reading for everything you need to know.

 Average High and Low Temperatures for Top European Cities in September

 While there are many more festivals happening in September than listed below, here are some of the top events worth exploring.